 Women’s Economic Empowerment

-Participating in economic activities allows women to make positive changes in their own lives and communities, with a ripple effect that benefits national economic development.
+Participating in economic activities empowers women to make positive changes in their own lives and communities, with a ripple effect that benefits national economic development.
 Gendered norms, behaviours and social relations alongside discriminatory laws and policies have played a big part in disadvantaging women economically.

 Pacific populations are mainly rural and rely largely on subsistence activities; women dominate informal economic activities.
 For example, women perform a greater share of food growing and in-shore fishing activities, which limits their availability for formal employment.
 While women are not equally represented in the formal economy, they dominate many small-scale market operations.

-Key project: Markets for Change (M4C)
+Key Project: Markets for Change (M4C)

 Between 75 per cent and 90 per cent of all market vendors in the Pacific are women; hours are long, profits are often low, and working conditions difficult.
 Earnings make up a significant portion of the incomes of many poor households.

-M4C focuses on four areas:
+M4C focuses on ensuring:

-- Socio-economic security of market vendors
+- the socioeconomic security of women market vendors is improved.

 Latest news